getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 #### Date Range Parameters

-For queries that must select data between two dates, Redash provides three levels of Date / Time Range parameters.
-When chosen from the parameters settings screen, Redash places two complete parameters into your query: one for the start date and one for the end date.
-You will typically need to separate them in your query (into different `WHERE` clauses, e.g.).
-However, the parameter selection interface below the query window displays a unified widget to easily chose a date range without unnecessary clicking.
+For queries that must select data between two timestamps, Redash provides three levels of Date / Time Range parameters.
+When chosen from the parameters settings screen, Redash places a pair of parameters into your query: one for the start date and one for the end date.
+A parameter selection interface will appear below the query window displayed as a unified widget to quickly chose a date range.
+You can move these parameters around in your query as needed (see the example below).
+When the query is sent to your database, the start and end dates / times will be passed as strings in ISO8601 format.

 Date Range parameters behave exactly like Date parameters but are meant to save you time.